-The common area consists of a single concrete stairwell with residents' storage cupboards and an electrical service cupboard on all floors, the top floor contains small electrical cabinets for door entry equipment.
+The common area consists of a single concrete stairwell with residents' storage cupboards on all floors, the ground floor contains a small electrical cabinet for door entry equipment.
+There is a small metal locker on the ground floor.

-The building is of traditional brick, concrete construction, double glazed UPVC window frames, some with spandrel panels, surmounted by a flat roof (external access only).
+The building is of traditional brick, concrete construction, double glazed UPVC window frames, with a small amount of spandrel panels, surmounted by a flat roof (external access only).

-Ground, 1st and 2nd floor properties have vertically aligned concrete balconies with steel balustrades.
+Ground, and 1st floor properties have vertically aligned concrete balconies with steel balustrades.